sander/hierarchical-deterministic-keys/keys.md

 - `ECDH`: An Elliptic Curve Key Agreement Algorithm - Diffie-Hellman (ECKA-DH) [[TR03111]] with elliptic curve `EC`, consisting of the functions:
   - ECDH-Create-Shared-Secret(sk_self, pk_other): Outputs a shared secret byte string representing an Element.

+In such instantiations, the reader provides an ephemeral public key `reader_data`.
+The HDK-Authenticate function returns `device_data` consisting of a binary encoded x-coordinate `Z_AB` of an ECDH operation with `sk_device` and `sk_hdk`.
+Subsequently, the instance creates a message authentication code (MAC), such as in ECDH-MAC authentication defined in [[ISO18013-5]].
+The reader verifies this MAC by performing an ECDH operation with its ephemeral private key and the HDK public key.

 These instantiations instantiate the following:

 ```